 For Professor PS Lee, the program director of Cooling Energy Science and Technology at the National University of Singapore (NUS), a hybrid liquid cooling solution might be the solution that the region needs.
 On a video call, Lee walked DCD through a hybrid cooling system that he developed for data centers.

 The solution entails utilizing liquid cooling to target active components such as the CPU, GPU, and RAM, and relying on standard rack- or hall-level air cooling for the rest of the server.
 Much like current water-cooling solutions used by PC gaming enthusiasts, the coolant is contained within a closed loop, effectively eliminating water loss.
 Lee takes this further, feeding the water to a heat exchanger at the rack level, which transfers the heat to an outdoor dry cooler via a second loop.

-When tested under loads of 32kW, Lee says his hybrid liquid cooling solution achieved a PUE of just 1.091 – with the advantage of being far easier to implement than full immersion liquid cooling.
+When tested under loads of 32kW, Lee says his hybrid liquid cooling solution achieved a mechanical PUE of just 1.091 – with the advantage of being far easier to implement than full immersion liquid cooling.
 And because 95 percent of the heat is already removed via liquid cooling, Lee says his solution can allow for data centers to be built without chillers and CRAC units.
 Without these systems and the raised floors that typically come with them, the result is significantly less M&E work, lower costs, and faster fit-out of data centers.

 A surprise finding

 But getting a greenfield data center built without chillers is a difficult sell in most parts of the world, and more so in tropical locations.
 However, a surprise finding in new tests conducted at AI Singapore earlier this year prompted Lee to commercialize his hybrid liquid cooling solution for existing facilities.